|►||Talk to an Adviser|

 These courses should be at the 400 level or above.
-At least 18 of these credits must be 400- or 500-level, graded courses.
+At least 18 of these credits must be at the 500-level.
 Those writing a thesis must complete at least 9 credits at the 500 or 600 level, while those choosing the exam option must complete at least 18 credits at the 500 or 600 level.
-300-level courses can be counted only with written approval from the graduate program coordinator.

-To complete the program, students can choose to write a thesis OR present two seminar papers and take an oral exam.
-By mid-Autumn quarter of the second year in the program, students must establish a Supervisory Committee of at least two faculty from the Middle East program plus additional faculty, if desired.
+To complete the program, students can choose to write a thesis OR present two seminar papers.
+An oral exam is required.
+By mid-Autumn quarter of the second year in the program, students must establish a Supervisory Committee of at least two faculty.
+The Committee Chair must be from the Middle East program.
+Additional faculty may be added, if desired.
 This Committee oversees: